TerenceLiu98/terenceliu98.github.io.source/content/post/my-homelab-2.md

 ### Working and Coding

 Most of the time, I just use the local environment for the documentation and coding, however, sometimes I will re-build the computer and to avoid the data loss.
-Thus, I choose [outline](https://github.com/outline/outline) for the documentation, [dokuwiki](https://www.dokuwiki.org/dokuwiki) for building the wiki system, [Nexcloud] as my personal Net storage,  and [Gitea](https://gitea.io) as my self-hosted code repository:
+Thus, I choose [outline](https://github.com/outline/outline) for the documentation, [dokuwiki](https://www.dokuwiki.org/dokuwiki) for building the wiki system, [Nexcloud] as my personal Net storage,  and [Gitea](https://gitea.io) as my self-hosted code repository.
+Outline is a Nation-alternative software which also provide a beatiful, realtime knowledge base, where I can easily store my throught and idea wia the web.
+Dokuwiki is a well-known wiki system without a database backend, which means I can easily migrate it to any place.
+Between Gitea and Gitlab, I choose Gitea at last because GitLab's hardware requirement is too high that I don't have enough resources to run a GitLab and I just need a place to store my code, not those extra features.
 ```yaml
 # outline
 # you need to set up the ENV parameters on other file call `.env`, check https://app.getoutline.com/s/770a97da-13e5-401e-9f8a-37949c19f97e/doc/docker-7pfeLP5a8t for the detail